Solar Power Inverter

-In just a few hours time, Visual Solutions Technical Services engineers created a working inverter drive based on the F2808 controlCARD.
-It was accomplished by wiring configureable PWM blocks to pre-built subsystems containing fixed-point 3-phase sin generators, PI controllers, ADC inputs, GPIOs, and a slew rate limiter to control the rate of bus voltage changes.
+In just a few hours time, Altair Technical Services engineers created a working inverter drive based on the F2808 controlCARD.
+It was accomplished by wiring configurable PWM blocks to prebuilt subsystems containing fixed-point 3-phase sin generators, PI controllers, ADC inputs, GPIOs, and a slew rate limiter to control the rate of bus voltage changes.
 The debug cycle allowed engineers to ensure correct settings and configuration, but it was done at high level, so bugs due to C syntax and missing libraries were not a factor.

 Simple Creation of Low-Speed Background Task

 With a CTRL+right-click on a subsystem, engineers set the subsystem run rate to a lower value like 100Hz and activated the Codegen as Background Task option.
 This creates a background task that runs at the desired rate, but is preempted by the main control task.
 Any blocks placed in the subsystem will run at the specified rate.
 Typically, supervisory commands on a CAN or UART bus are transmitted and received here, user interface actions, and lower speed operations like voltage slew rate control are done in such a subsystem.
 The overall control scheme runs at 25kHz with 100Hz background task.

 Another important consideration is to synchronize the ADC unit with the PWM waveform on the power device being measured.
 In this kit, the phase voltage sensors are wired to ADC 3 and 4, (both on bank A) so the PWM units controlling the IPM IGBTs are set to send a start-of-conversion bank A pulse (SOCA) when the PWM counter == zero.
 Since the PWM is set for up/down count, the measurement will be made in the center of the PWM duty cycle.

 Waveform Capture for Debugging